 The Eyjabakkajökull Glacier is an outlet glacier of the Vatnajökull ice cap in Iceland.
 It has been retreating since a major surge occurred in 1973.
 This true-color Landsat-7 image shows the glacier terminus in September 2000.
-The light- and dark blue outlines show the terminus extent in 1973 and 1991, respectively.
+The light- and dark blue, or outer and inner, outlines show the terminus extent in 1973 and 1991 as labeled.

 Refer to the image to answer the questions.
 Check with your instructor on how to submit your answers.

 - Each box on the image represents 1 km2.
 Using the conversion 1 kilometer = 0.62137 miles, what is the area of each box in square miles?